-The Tabular Survey presents air pollution characteristics for those pollutants whose air pollution limit values are set in the Government Order No. 597/2006 Coll., in the tables Hourly, daily, quarterly and annual air pollution characteristics with the assessment for the year 2011.
+The Tabular Survey presents air pollution characteristics for those pollutants whose air pollution limit values are set in the tables Hourly, daily, quarterly and annual air pollution characteristics with the assessment for the year 2014.
 Other pollutants are presented in the form of tables Monthly and annual average concentrations and supplementary air pollution characteristics.
 The headings of most tables show air pollution limit values for the selected pollutants.
 The detailed tabular overview of daily averages at the stations is also published.